tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 I had just received a photo from the AI, the photo was in first person, it was a photo in which the upper part of it only showed a crack of the 1st door after the stairs.
 In the central part of the photo there was a predominance of the white staircase that had just been climbed a few moments ago, while the left corner of the image showed the white handrail, with a hand that was being placed on it, a hand that was wearing a black glove. .

-—David, PLEASE COME SOON, I CAN HEAR HIM GOING UP THE FUCKING STAIRS.-I whispered as lightly as loudly as I could.-
+—David, PLEASE COME SOON, I CAN HEAR HIM GOING UP THE FUCKING STAIRS.-I whispered as lightly as loud as I could.-

 —David, HOW LONGER ARE YOU GOING TO TAKE!?

 —Wait Lucca, please don't make any sudden noise, he may not know your position, we're already arriving, we'll be there in 3 minutes.

                   —-5 minutes later—-

 -Hello?
 Lucca, are you still there? can you hear me?
 We are outside your residence.
 Can you hear the sirens?
 We're out here, let's break down the door.

 ———————————————
                             ~DAVID~

 When I had finally arrived at Lucca's house, along with my rescue team.
 We tried and managed to break down the door and enter his house.
 When we entered, two people were apparently sitting on the couch.
 They were facing the TV, which I assume was their mother and father.
 Both were staring at the TV.
 Finding such calmness strange, given the circumstances, I asked them if they were okay.